-Our favorite reindeer Rudolph is quite literally as synonymous to the Christmas holidays as Santa himself but where did he come from?
+Our favorite reindeer Rudolph is quite literally as synonymous with the Christmas holidays as Santa himself but where did he come from?

 And has he actually been around as long as Mr. Claus?

-2014 saw the 75th anniversary of the much loved Christmas character and the 50th TV anniversary of Rudolph, the commemorate this Christmas legend, the US postal Service issued a range of Red-Nosed stamps on 6th November 2014 featuring images of all the well-known Christmas characters from the TV special including Bumble, Santa and Rudolph himself.
+2014 saw the 75th anniversary of the much loved Christmas character and the 50th TV anniversary of Rudolph, the commemorate this Christmas legend, the US Postal Service issued a range of Red-Nosed stamps on November 6, 2014, featuring images of all the well-known Christmas characters from the TV special including Bumble, Santa and Rudolph himself.

 Gene Autry first recorded the well-known Rudolph hit in 1949; the song sold over 2 million copies that year and is 2nd in the best-selling Christmas songs ever, after “White Christmas”.